 Residential Lot Parking

-A resident student may apply for a parking permit for any lot designated for that residence.
+A residential student may apply for a parking permit for any lot designated for that residence hall.
 Authorized residential parking lot assignments and prices are as follows:

 Parking for People With Disabilities